UAA Research Report

 Centers and Institutes at the University of Alaska Anchorage are devoted to special concerns and opportunities associated with northern populations.
 The State's vast resources and challenges unique to Alaska are central to their sponsored programs and research.
 The Centers and Institutes address concerns of Anchorage and Alaskan communities as well as those related to the national and international community.
 This is a list of Institutes and Centers that support UAA's mission in coordination with our colleges and schools.

-The UAA Justice Center, established by the Alaska legislature in 1975, has a mandate to provide statewide justice-related education, research and service.
+- The UAA Justice Center, established by the Alaska legislature in 1975, has a mandate to provide statewide justice-related education, research and service.
 The Justice Center is an interdisciplinary unit that provides undergraduate, graduate, and professional education; conducts research in the areas of crime, law, and justice; and provides service to government units, justice agencies, and community organizations throughout urban and rural Alaska to promote a safe, healthy, and just society.
 The Justice Center publishes the Alaska Justice Forum, a research journal focusing on justice and legal issues in Alaska.
-The Center houses the Alaska Justice Statistical Analysis Center (AJSAC) and the Alaska Justice Information Center (AJiC).
+The Center houses the Alaska Justice Information Center (AJiC).